OSCNWeb/oscn-news/_posts/2016-01-21-in-memoriam-the-honorable-tom-a-lucas.md

 ---
-title: 'In Memoriam - The Honorable Tom A. Lucas'
+title: ''In Memoriam - The Honorable Tom A. Lucas''
 newsid: 161
 publish: 2016-01-21 12:00 -0500
 expire: 2016-01-28 12:00 -0500